Claude Onesta: At the head of a legendary team

 For the 2015 World Championship in Qatar, the French team won four of its group matches and drew one, but not in their normal fashion.
-During the eighth round and the quarter final, the team got back into their stride, crushing Argentina 33-20 and Slovenia 32–23.
+During the eighth round and the quarter-final, the team got back into their stride, crushing Argentina 33–20 and Slovenia 32–23.
 In the semifinal, they faced Spain and defeated them 26–22, largely thanks to Thierry Omeyer, who was crowned MVP.
 The team went on win the Championship, defeating Qatar 25–22 in the final round.

 Personal life

-His daughter Marina, who is nicknamed “International Hope”, plays in the Women's Toulouse Handball Team.
+His daughters Marina and Laura are also handball players, who play in the Women's Toulouse Handball Team.

-His cousin Gérard Onesta is a historic leader of the Greens (and now the Europe Ecology Greens) in the south west.
+His cousin, Gérard Onesta, is a former leader of the Greens (and now the Europe Ecology Greens) in the South West of France.
 He was a European MP from 1999 to 2009 and a four time vice-president of the European Parliament.
 He also has an older brother, Bruno Onesta, who is a professor of technology at a French High School in Puducherry, India.